A 2018 survey of Aware in Care Kit users demonstrated the need for additional local support for the Aware in Care initiative.

 - Almost 60 percent had already recommended the kit to a loved one or community member.

 - While 80% felt confident educating hospital staff about the needs of a person with Parkinson’s, only 50% received medications on time (up from 25% without the kit).

-To address the need for additional education among people with Parkinson’s disease and those who treat them in every corner of the community, the Parkinson’s Foundation has launched a new branch of the Aware in Care initiative — the Aware in Care Ambassador Pilot Program.
+To address the need for additional education among people with Parkinson’s disease and those who treat them in every corner of the community, the Parkinson’s Foundation launched a new branch of the Aware in Care initiative in 2019 — the Aware in Care Ambassador Program.

-Ambassadors will work directly with the Parkinson’s Foundation to share the Aware in Care kit with their local communities and create connections in local hospitals to help change the culture and policies around Parkinson’s care.
-A total of 81 members make up the newly appointed Aware in Care Ambassadors across 30 states.
-Ambassadors are charged with educating hospitals and communities nationwide to make life better for people with Parkinson’s.
+Ambassadors work directly with the Parkinson’s Foundation to share the Aware in Care kit with their local communities and create connections in local hospitals to help change the culture and policies around Parkinson’s care.

 The Ambassadors Program has three primary goals: